DSD-ESDC-EDSC/pass/static/docs/pass_config.md

     - `DEMAND_TOTAL`
     - `GEOMETRY`

-If you are using multiple `DEMAND_POP` population counts (`DEMAND_*`) for your main geographic unit (`LRG_ID`), please note that the `InitSchema` only calculates a single set of weighed centroids based on *one* population count.
-Thus, while interacting with the PASS user interface, if you select a different population group to represent the demand (e.g., total single parents), the centroid location is not necessarily representative of where that selected demand population resides.
+(Note: If you are using multiple `DEMAND_POP` population counts (`DEMAND_*`) for your main geographic unit (`LRG_ID`), please note that the `InitSchema` only calculates a single set of weighed centroids based on *one* population count.
+Thus, while interacting with the PASS user interface, if you select a different population group to represent the demand (e.g., total single parents), the centroid location is not necessarily representative of where that selected demand population resides.)

 #### FILES' COLUMNS' Keys/Values